ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 ## Preparing the working spreadsheet (entomology)

-Entomology work is currently in progress.
+Entomology work was conducted as described above for malacology, but separately for each entomology subdiscipline, e.g. "Coleoptera" or "Non-Insect Arthropods."

 ## Eliminating unmatchable and irrelevant records (malacology)